Indie-Folk Recession Rock 🤠

 Isaac Baronikian

-With songs and sold-out performances that have earned him community radio play across Canada and comparisons to Donovan Woods, Jack Johnson, John Mayer, and Bahamas, Isaac is carving out his own slice of space as a mellow-sounding songwriter with relevant things to say.
+With songs and sold-out performances that have earned him community radio play across Canada and comparisons to Jack Johnson, John Mayer, and Bahamas, Isaac is carving out his own slice of space as a mellow-sounding songwriter with relevant things to say.

-A structural engineering degree, an applied audio recording college diploma, and more than a decade later, Isaac never left his DIY roots.
 Now living in Ottawa, ON, and writing to the sounds of post-Toronto-indie-folk-recession-rock, Isaac sings about the way things are and where they might be headed.
 With his sharp observations and soft baritone voice, Isaac’s songs come across like conversations with an old friend.